-If the application is denied for coverage by the local DSS or the Cover Virginia CPU, the Application will be referred to the Health Insurance Marketplace for an evaluation of eligibility for Premium Tax Credits and Cost Sharing Subsidies.
+If the application is denied for coverage by the local DSS or the Cover Virginia CPU due to excess income or not yet meeting the 5 year residency requirement for a LPR, the Application will be referred to the Virginia Insurance Marketplace for an evaluation of eligibility for Premium Tax Credits and Cost Sharing Subsidies.
 The applicant will also receive a Notice of Action stating the reason for denial of coverage and advising him/her of their right to appeal "any adverse action" such as a denial or termination of eligibility.

-Individuals receiving a denial/termination by a Virginia entity may request a meeting or "agency conference" with the local DSS or Cover Virginia CPU (whichever agency processed the case).
-This must usually be held within 10 working days of the denial/termination.
+Individuals receiving a denial/termination may request a meeting or "agency conference" with the local DSS or Cover Virginia CPU (whichever agency processed the case).
+This must usually be scheduled within 10 working days of the applicant requesting it.
 This is an informal opportunity to discuss the reasons for denial/termination.
 During the "conference", the family/individual can share additional information with the eligibility worker or supervisor who will then review all the information and either uphold the decision, ask for more information, or revise the decision.
 Having an agency conference does not affect the applicant's right to an appeal.

 The applicant has the right to formally appeal the denial/termination decision to the Virginia Department of Medical Assistance Services (DMAS).
-An appeal must be requested by the parent, legal caretaker, or adult applicant within 30 days after receipt of the written Notice of Action (denial) or Advance Notice of Proposed Action (termination/cancellation of benefits).
+An appeal must be requested by the parent, legal caretaker, or adult applicant within 35 days of the date on the written Notice of Action (denial) or Advance Notice of Proposed Action (termination/cancellation of benefits).
 If appealing an unreasonable delay in processing of an application, an appeal may be filed at any time until the agency has acted upon the application.

-If the person misses this 30 day window, there is the possibility to claim good cause for filing an untimely appeal.
+If the person misses this 35 day window, there is the possibility to claim good cause for filing an untimely appeal.
 Complete the good cause questionnaire that is part of the Appeal Form.